desync-labs/fathom-stablecoin-smart-contracts/README.md

 ## liquidation formula

-Alpaca's Fixed spread liquidation can be summarized to a simple formula below.
+Fathom's Fixed spread liquidation can be summarized to a simple formula below.

 ![](https://i.imgur.com/YXzhzKQ.png)